 While there is a mesh to the old and new parts of Graz, the River Mur neatly cuts the more prominent aspects of old and new Graz in two, which makes for more straightforward navigation for visitors wanting to delve deeper into its two distinct personalities.
 Locals see this ‘south’ side of the city as more ‘playful’, and the contrast between the two is welcomed and celebrated.

-The second-largest city in Austria and the state capital of Styria, Graz is rather proud of its distinction.
-However, it has somehow always remained off the radar compared to other Austrian cities.
+Graz, the second-largest city in Austria and the state capital of Styria is rather proud of its distinction.
+However, it has always remained off the radar compared to other Austrian cities.
 If you want to explore a lesser-known destination in Austria, this is your city, and this is how to uncover it all.

-What to Do in Graz – How to Find Austria’s Best Kept Secret
+What to Do in Graz – The Mediterranean City of Austria.

 Contents